RuslanSedov/rsschool-cv/cv.md

 ### Work experience

 At the moment I haven't work experience, but I am actively taking courses from [Rolling Scopes School](https://app.rs.school/).

+### Education

+I graduated from high school with a gold medal, now I am a first-year student at the [Faculty of IT](https://synergy.ru/abiturientam/faculties/it).
+In addition to this, I am taking a Frontend Programming course from [Rolling Scopes School](https://app.rs.school/).
+I also took various trainings on self-development from [Radislav Gandapas](http://radislavgandapas.com/trainings/) and the [School Charisma on Command](http://charismaoncommand.ru/).

+### My English

+My English level is the A2, but I am keep learning.
+For exampe, not long ago I bought some English courses to improve it.
+I don't forget to pay attention of learning professional vocabulary.